-These DE Faculty Training, or DEFT, resources and support are available on-demand and by appointment.
-Our hope is that these resources will help faculty increase their skills in online instruction or to "become DEFT" in online instruction.
-Review the options in the left navigation and linked below to find the support you need.
+Our District DE Faculty Training (or DEFT) includes training courses, workshops, 1:1 appointments, resources, and additional support.
+Our hope is that these resources and support will help faculty increase their skills in online instruction or "become DEFT" in online instruction.
+Review the options in the left navigation and links below to find the resources and support you need.

 Need Canvas Support?

-District DE offers the following Canvas support in addition to our 1:1 appointments, training courses, and webinars (add links).
+District DE offers the following Canvas support in addition to our 1:1 appointments, training courses, and webinars.

 DE Faculty Training (DEFT) Resources